 As a nonprofit research and education organization, training and developing future leaders in economics and public policy is an important part of ITIC’s mission.
-We are proud to announce our 2023 class of interns, a diverse group joining ITIC from universities across the US, Canada and Europe.
+We are proud to announce our 2025 fall class of interns, a diverse group joining ITIC from universities across the US and Europe.

 To apply for future ITIC internships, please contact Wesley Hill (whill@iticnet.org).